ziplab/Mesa/README.md

 | **Swin-Ti w/ Mesa** | 29        | 4.5       | **5,371**     | **81.3**  |
 | PVT-Ti              | 13        | 1.9       | 7,800         | 75.1      |
 | **PVT-Ti w/ Mesa**  | 13        | 1.9       | **3,782**     | 74.9      |

+> Memory footprint at training time is measured with a batch size of 128 and an image resolution of 224x224 on a single GPU.

 ## License